AI vs. Machine Learning — What's the Difference?

 The Difference Between AI and Machine Learning

 The main difference between artificial intelligence and machine learning is that AI is a complete system that relies on many complex subsystems.
-Among those subsystems is machine learning, a tool that uses data and algorithms to improve over time.
-The success of an individual AI system is dependent on the efficacy of its subsystems.
+Among those subsystems is machine learning, a tool that uses data and learning algorithms to improve over time.
+The success of an individual AI system is dependent on the efficacy of its subsystems, like machine learning.

 The relationship between AI and machine learning is similar to how humans operate and complete tasks.
-We have the ability to listen, learn, think, and complete complex tasks, but in order to do that, we need all of our subsystems to be working well with each other.
+We have the ability to complete complex tasks, but in order to do that, we need all of our subsystems to be working well with each other.
 We can’t ride a bike without air in our lungs, or blood in our veins; certainly not without a brain or a beating heart.
 AI is the same way.
 It is capable of completing complex tasks, but not without everything working together.
+If we think of AI as the human body, then we can think of machine learning as the brain — constantly gathering information and learning, and then using it to get better and solve problems more efficiently.

 Machine learning is simply the subsystem that allows AI to learn and build upon past experiences to help navigate future scenarios.
-It relies on various algorithms and learning skills that allow it to develop, get better, and, eventually, make AI less error-prone and more human-like.
+It relies on various algorithms and learning formulas to develop, get better, and, eventually, make AI less error-prone and more human-like.

 Common Machine Learning Algorithms